BiznetGIO/RESTKnot/docs/restapi/record.rst

-owner         string    The owner of the record rtype         string    The record type rdata         string    The record RDATA ttl_id        string    The id of ttl
+owner         string    The owner of the record rtype         string    The record type rdata         string    The record RDATA ttl           string    The choice of preserved tll values
 ===========  =======   ===========================

 Response: